Search

 What should I expect when I visit the church?

 You will receive a very warm welcome particularly from our Welcome Team who will be able to answer your questions and ensure you feel comfortable.
-There will be a time of singing with opportunity for church members minister to each other, to pray or read a passage from the bible.
-After some notices there will be a message from one of the Church members with a chance to respond at the end of the service.
+We don't want you to disappear in the crowd so don't be surprised if people introduce themselves to you and please make yourself known to others.
+There will be a time of singing with opportunity for church members to minister to each other, to pray or read a passage from the bible.
+After some notices there will be a message from one of the church members with a chance to respond at the end of the service.
 We encourage church members to participate during the meeting but everyone is able to relax and enjoy our time together.

 Tea, coffee and biscuits are served after the service where there is plenty of time to meet new people and ask more questions.